drgerg/mmc4w/README.md

 I find this to be a perfectly acceptable arrangement.

+### A Note About Design

+MMC4W lives and breathes around two pieces of information from the server: **duration** and **elapsed**.
+"Duration" is the length of the current song.
+"Elapsed" is how much of it has already played.
+MMC4W minimizes communication with the server by subtracting elapsed from duration and then waiting that length of time to find out what the next song is.

+There are some scenarios where the server cannot provide the duration value, like when a playlist is made up of streams instead of individual song files.
+MMC4W will not work because there is no duration value provided by the MPD server.
+This behavior can be called a design limitation.
+It is expected and accepted.

 Again, check the help file for more details.
 I hope you enjoy using this as much as I do.